Hornbill-Docs/esp-config/esp-config/automation/cloud-automation.md

 ### Response Parameters

 Most methods will return Response Parameters (Outputs) once they complete.
-You may wish to use these later or further down your business process.
+You may wish to use these later or further down your workflow.
 For example, if you chose to create a new Board using the Trello CreateBoard method, one of the response parameters will be the newly created board's id.
 This id can then be used as a request(input) parameter for another Cloud Automation, or example if you wanted to add a List or Card to the Trello Board.

 * The Response Parameters will be available to use from the Variable Picker and will be listed under each Result Reference name.